montessoriskyeview/school/docs/GOOGLE_BUSINESS_PROFILE_OPTIMIZATION.md

 ### 1.4 Business Description
 **Primary Description** (750 characters max):
 ```
-Skyeview Montessori Learning Center provides child-centered education in Las Vegas, focusing on hands-on learning and natural development.
+Montessori Skye View Learning Center provides child-centered education in Las Vegas, focusing on hands-on learning and natural development.
 Our Montessori-certified teachers guide children ages 2-6 through individualized learning experiences that foster independence, creativity, and a lifelong love of learning.
 We offer full-day programs, outdoor education, and a nurturing environment where every child thrives.
 ```

 **Keywords to include naturally**: